 • Next, stir in the cranberries and candied ginger until they're coated with flour.
 Add the cream mixture to the butter-flour mixture, and stir with a rubber spatula until the dough starts to come together.
 Use your hands if necessary, but work quickly and do not overmix!
 A few dry spots are ok.

 • Turn the dough onto a lightly floured surface, and roll until it's about 1-inch thick.
-Use a 3-inch biscuit cutter or mason jar lid to cut the dough into about 10 scones, re-rolling the dough as necessary.**** Place the scones on the parchment-lined cookie sheets about 2'' apart from each other.
+Use a 3-inch biscuit cutter or mason jar lid to cut the dough into about 10 scones, re-rolling the dough as necessary.
+Don't twist the biscuit cutter!
+Place the scones on the parchment-lined cookie sheets about 2 inches apart from each other.

 • Preheat the oven to 400°F. Place the scones in the fridge or freezer for about 10-15 minutes while the oven is heating.

 • Brush the tops and sides of the scones with either egg wash or heavy cream.
-Sprinkle each scone with about 1/2 teaspoon of Demerara or sanding sugar.
+Sprinkle each scone with about 1/2 teaspoon of raw sugar.

 • Bake the scones for 14-15 minutes, turning the pan halfway through, until the bottoms are a light golden brown and the tops are dry.
 Let the scones cool on the pan for about 5 minutes, and then transfer the scones to a wire rack.
 Serve warm with coffee or black tea.